The Ultimate Checklist for Deep Cleaning Your House (Room by Room!)

 READ THIS NEXT: 5 Common Cleaning Products That Could Be Hurting Your Health, Experts Say.

 Materials you'll need for deep cleaning

-Before you start, you want to make sure you have all the tools you'll need for deep cleaning on hand.
+Before you start, make sure you have all the materials you'll need for deep cleaning on hand.
 When you have to traipse back to the kitchen every time you need a paper towel, it's easy to get sidetracked.
 So gather everything together first!
 Here's what you'll need:

 - Microfiber cloths

 - Cleaning powder (such as Comet or Bon Ami)

 - Scrub brush

 - White vinegar